msmuenchen/php-ftpfs/README.md

 Please replace your password and your username, as they WILL appear in the logs!
 There is NO way for php-ftpfs to filter them out of the logs!

+## ToDo
+1. Write tests, if such tests are possible at all with an automated test system
+2. Support servers using only LIST instead of MLS(D/T)
+3. Get a filesystem test suite and run it to verify php-ftpfs.
+4. Use a metadata cache
+5. Use a file cache

 ## Contribute
 File a pull request against the "msmuenchen" forks on GitHub.
 The original php-fuse from gree is no longer maintained!